 How will this affect my readers’ lives?
-This is the real guts of the story, and it’s typically the lead that you’ll pitch to a publication.
+This is the real guts of the story, and it’s typically the lede that you’ll pitch to a publication.
 The impact of the story quickly establishes the importance of the piece to the reader, and the consequences for the reader themselves.
 In our fire engine story, for example, the impact of this story was that anyone listening to the radio unlucky enough to suffer a house fire will hopefully suffer less damage because of these amazing new fire engines.
 It also lets people know that they should keep an eye out for some shiny new fire engines driving around town.
 This value works hand-in-hand with proximity (which we’ll get to in a moment), as impact is largely determined by audience.

 Why are you telling me this now?
 These shiny new fire engines were...new.
 What puts the ‘new’ in your ‘news’?
 Note that this doesn’t mean the story itself has to be new, but some new information has to have come to light that makes the story timely and/or relevant again.
-Last September, for example, there was a ‘New Species Of Massive Dinosaur Discovered In Africa.’
+Like the time there was a ‘New Species Of Massive Dinosaur Discovered In Africa.’
 Obviously, the dinosaur itself isn’t new, but the discovery is.
 This could likewise be the case with new analysis or new data from months or even years ago - but it’s important to emphasize what’s new.

 Why are you telling me this?
 Any fax from the local member’s office had a pretty decent shot at making the bulletin.
 As the state representative for Bathurst, almost anything he did or said was newsworthy.
 In digital marketing, this concept is now more commonly thought of as authority.
 What makes you (or your client) worth quoting on a story like this?
 What qualifies you to tell the story?
 As marketers, this is rarely going to qualify as a potential lede, but it’s important info to establish your credibility as someone qualified to tell this story.